 Local Girl Scout Troop Helps Neighbors in Need

-Fourth- and fifth-grade Girl Scouts Miraya, Paige, Madalynn, Lillian, Kyndal, Aubyn and Ashtyn created the Blessing Box for their Junior Bronze Award project.
+Fourth- and fifth-grade Girl Scouts Miraya, Paige, Madalynn, Lillian, Kyndal, Aubyn and Ashtyn created the Blessing Box in Broken Arrow for their Junior Bronze Award project.
 According to troop leader Andrea Sagely, “The Girl Scout Bronze Award is the highest honor a Girl Scout Junior can achieve.
 As a team, the girls explore their community, evaluate where help is needed, and plan a sustainable community action project.”
 As part of the requirements to earn their Bronze Award, each of the girls devoted over 20 hours of time to working on the project.

 Given the many needs present in the community and the array of worthy causes to support, the Scouts had many sources of inspiration while brainstorming potential project ideas.
 The girls each presented an idea to the troop for consideration, and everyone voted for the idea they felt would most benefit the community.
 In the end, the Blessing Box was chosen, and the hard work began.